bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 Note that `AppState`'s properties are optional as the state might initially be empty and we need to handle it in our code and thus reflect it in our type definition.

 So far so good.
-Now Actions – it initially look like this:
+Now Actions – they initially look like this:

 ```javascript
 { type: 'ADD_TODO', text: 'Go to swimming pool' }